 Photography

-Zambia is an extremely photogenic country, from panoramic scenery, wildlife and birds to people and vibrant ceremonies.
+Zambia is an extremely photogenic country, with panoramic scenery, wildlife and birds to people and vibrant ceremonies.
 Rich colour and good lighting conditions abound.
 It is considered rude to take pictures of people without asking them first.
-Always bring plenty of film as it is difficult to get in Zambia.
+Always bring plenty of films as it is difficult to get to Zambia.
 Limited film and processing facilities are available in Lusaka.
-Keep your cameras in a dust resistant, padded case and out of the midday sun.
+Keep your cameras in a dust-resistant, padded case and out of the midday sun.

 Camera equipment: